-communitarianism The political doctrine of liberalism, both in traditional and modern forms, has been much under attack recently.
+The political doctrine of liberalism, both in traditional and modern forms, has been much under attack recently.
 One of the major targets for this attack has been the notion of the free, autonomous and rational self which is supposedly the ideal liberal citizen.
-Writers such as Taylor (1979), Sandel (1982) and MacIntyre (1981, 1990) have argued that such a view of the self is (a) is empty of content; (b) violates the ways in which we actually understand ourselves; (c) ignores the way in which we are embedded in the cultural practices of our communities; (d) ignores our need to have our individual judgements confirmed by others; and (e) pretends to an impossible objectivity.
+Writers such as Taylor (1979b), Sandel (1982) and MacIntyre (1981, 1990) have argued that such a view of the self (a) is empty of content; (b) violates the ways in which we actually understand ourselves; (c) ignores the way in which we are embedded in the cultural practices of our communities; (d) ignores our need to have our individual judgements confirmed by others; and (e) pretends to an impossible objectivity.
 Ourselves, argue such writers, can only properly be understood as rooted in the attitudes and practices of the actual communities that we, in fact, inhabit.

-The communitarian attack on liberalism has been resisted (see Kymlicka 1989) but whether such resistance has been successful remains to be seen.
+The communitarian attack on liberalism has been resisted (see Kymlicka 1989; Brighouse 2000; Swift 2003), but whether such resistance has been successful remains to be seen.
 The debate, however, has obvious implications for education.
 The communitarian challenge threatens any naive notion of educational neutrality and the aim of education as that of creating autonomous individuals.
-In contrast, it seems to support forms of multiculturalism which eschew liberal choice in favour of cultural compensatory education reproduction.
-Although the debate is educationally important it has only very recently been taken up by philosophers of education (although aspects of the debate, such as, multiculturalism have been long on the agenda).
+In contrast, it seems to support forms of multiculturalism which eschew liberal choice in favour of cultural reproduction.
+Although the debate is educationally important, it has only very recently been taken up by philosophers of education (although aspects of the debate such as multiculturalism have been long on the agenda).

-A recent attempt to synthesise the political and educational debate can be found in Jonathan (1997).
+Over the last few years attempts have been made to synthesise the political and educational debate (see Jonathan 1997 and Callan 1997).